 BMP # Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency High-visibility temporary fencing, temporary signs, staking and flagging, or other visual barriers (pylons and flagging) will be used to identify sensitive biological resources and Project personnel will be advised to avoid disturbance of these areas.
 These areas will be identified during pre-activity surveys.
 Signs, staking/pylons, and flagging will be inspected by the biological monitor in accordance with permit conditions and mitigation measures and maintained as necessary.
 On-site vehicles will be limited to a speed of 15-20 miles per hour on unpaved roads.
 Personnel driving vehicles in the Project area will observe the posted speed limit of 20 miles per hour (mph) on paved roads.
 All ingress/egress at the Project site will be restricted to those routes identified in the Project plans and description.
 Construction vehicles and equipment will restrict off-road travel to the designated construction areas All vehicle parking will be restricted to established areas, existing roads, or other suitable areas.
-All lood-related trash will be disposed of in closed containers and removed from the work area daily during the work period.
-Personnel will not feed or othewise attract fish or wildlife to the work site.
+All food-related trash will be disposed of in closed containers and removed from the work area daily during the work period.
+Personnel will not feed or otherwise attract fish or wildlife to the work site.
 No firearms will be allowed on the Project site except for those carried by authorized security personnel or local, state, or federal law enforcement officials.
 To prevent harassment, injury, or mortality of sensitive wildlife, pets will not be permitted in the active construction area.
-To prevent inadvertent entrapment of wildlife during construction, all excavated, steep-walled holes, trenches, or pits more than 1 foot deep will be shoveled around all the edges of the plywood or similar material.
-Dirt will be shoveled for trapped animals.
-If a special-status species is encountered during construction work, construction work construction will be diverted away from the animals from crawling under it.
-In cases where trenches or pits cannot the construction superintendent and/or the fish and wildlife agencies regarding any exceedances of specific parameters (i.e., turbidity) or observations of special-status species.
+To prevent harassment, injury, or mortality of sensitive wildlife, pets will not be permitted in the active construction area.
+To prevent inadvertent entrapment of wildlife during construction, all excavated, steep-walled holes, trenches, or pits more than 1 foot deep will be covered at the close of each working day with plywood or similar material.
+Dirt will be shoveled around all the edges of the plywood or o • Authority the construction superintendent and/or the fish and wildlife agencies regarding any exceedances of specific parameters (i.e., turbidity) or observations of special-status species.
 The monitoring log will also document construction start/end times, weather and general site conditions, and any other relevant information.
-BMP-36 Control of Invasive Plant Species during Construction • All construction crews and contractors will be educated during the WEAP training about the importance of not spreading invasive plants.
-AuthorityQualified construction Prior to construction The Authority will monitor and manage invasive species locations throughout construction • None
+BMP-36 Control of Invasive Plant Species during Construction All construction crews and contractors will be educated during the WEAP training about the importance of not spreading invasive plants.
+Qualified construction Prior to construction The Authority will monitor and manage invasive species locations throughout construction • None